-In summary, we had gross loss, negative adjusted EBITDA, and adjusted loss in 2020, 2021 and 2022, as we focused on long-term growth strategies such as enhancing our leading positions in Southeast Asia and China, growing our market share in core markets, expanding our geographic coverage and logistics network and investing in technology, talent, customer service and environmental sustainability.
+In summary, we had a gross loss, negative adjusted EBITDA (a non-IFRS measure), and adjusted loss (a non-IFRS measure) in 2020, 2021 and 2022, as we focused on long-term growth strategies such as enhancing our leading positions in Southeast Asia and China, growing our market share in core markets, expanding our geographic coverage and logistics network and investing in technology, talent, customer service and environmental sustainability.
+We had a gross profit, positive adjusted EBITDA (a non-IFRS measure) and net operating cash inflow for the six months ended June 30, 2023, as we remained resilient in maintaining profitability in Southeast Asia and have significantly narrowed our loss position in China.
 Upon the successful implementation of the aforementioned measures to achieve profitability and grow our scale, we believe that we are able to pave the way for long-term business sustainability.